-I am always interested in doing research with self-motivated graduate and undergraduate students.
-If you are interesting in building CPS/IoT systems, please feel free to contact me! (my research flyer is here)
+- I am always interested in doing research with self-motivated graduate and undergraduate students and postdocs.
+If you are interesting in building data-driven CPS/IoT systems, please feel free to contact me!

-- My work has also been spanning multiple technical fields, including Big Data Analytics, Distributed and Tiny Machine Learning, Deep Learning, Image Processing, and Multi-Agent Reinforcement Learning.
+- My work has also been spanning multiple technical fields, including AI@Edge, Tiny Machine Learning, Federated/Split Learning, and Multi-Agent Reinforcement Learning.

 Recently, I have been looking into research problems spanning different scales, from the IoT and Edge Computing devices ⇨ smart homes/buildings ⇨ renewable energy systems ⇨ smart grids ⇨ smart cities.

-My research has also been applied multiple CPS/IoT application domains, including Smart and Connected Communities, Maritime Transportation System, Underwater Cyberinfrastructure, and Personal Home Health Monitoring.
+My research has been applied into multiple CPS/IoT application domains, including Smart and Connected Communities, Maritime Transportation System, Underwater Cyberinfrastructure, and Personal Home Health Monitoring.